werto87/modern_durak/README.md

 The backend is made from 2 projects.
 #### [modern_durak_matchmaking_proxy](https://github.com/werto87/modern_durak_matchmaking_proxy)
-Login matchmaking proxy connects to game, starts a game and than forwards all messages from ui to game and vice versa.
+Login matchmaking proxy connects to game, starts a game and then forwards all messages from ui to game and vice versa.
 Has support for ranked play, login, relog and send message to user.
 #### [modern_durak_game](https://github.com/werto87/modern_durak_game)
 Game contains the logic for the actual game.
 Allows to play against other players or the computer controlled opponent.
 ### transitive dependencies made by me